-If you’ve ever wondered what would happen to your epinephrine if you thoroughly abused it, I have some insight!
+If you’ve ever wondered what happens to epinephrine if you thoroughly abuse it, I have your answer!

-Discoloring the epinephrine proved much harder than I expected, so I shifted my focus over to how the abused EpiPens would fire, and the results surprised me!
-Watch the video below to see the results!
+Discoloring the epinephrine proved much harder than I expected, so I shifted my focus to how the abused EpiPens would fire.
+The results surprised me!
+Watch the video below to see!

 About my methods

-I have since realized that checking the Hot Car pen hourly was completely unnecessary.
-This experiment was live in our Instagram stories that day, and several followers chimed in that they’d left EpiPens (accidentally or on purpose) in the car for YEARS and the solution never discolored.
+After a few more hours, I learned that checking the Hot Car pen hourly was completely unnecessary.
+I was doing this epinephrine abuse experiment live in our Instagram stories, and several followers told me that they’d left EpiPens (accidentally or on purpose) in the car for YEARS, and the solution never discolored.

-So I gave up on hourly checking but decided to keep going for a while.
+After that, I gave up on hourly checking, but decided to keep going for a while.
 I left the frozen pen in the Freezer for 12 days straight, day and night.

-I continued to move my car into the garage at night, but I parked it in the driveway again every day (not always bright and early, but every day) for the next two weeks.
-We did get some cloud cover in the afternoons on the first few days, but the pen got cooked for a portion of most of those days.
+I continued to move my car into the garage at night, but I parked it in the driveway again every day for the next two weeks.
+We did get some cloud cover in the afternoons, but the temperature got nice and hot for a portion of most days.

-On day 3, I added a second pen to the freezer and the dash–that was when it occurred to me that they might behave differently fresh out of the freezer (or hot car) than if they were allowed to return to room temperature.
+On day 3, I added a second pen to the freezer and the dash.
+It occurred to me that the abused EpiPens might behave differently fresh out of the freezer (or hot car) than if they were allowed to return to room temperature.

 All 5 pens had the same expiration (August ’17), though the 4th and 5th pens came from a different lot than the first three.

 I labeled them “Hot Car 1,” “Hot Car 2,” “Freezer 1,” and “Freezer 2.”
-With pen 1 for each being the ones I started with on June 28.
-Pens 1 were those that I allowed to return to room temp.
-Pens 2 were those that stayed hot/cold until moments before firing.
+Pen 1 of each pair were the ones I started with on June 28.
+Pens 1 were also the ones that I allowed to return to room temperature.
+Pens 2 were the ones that stayed hot/cold until moments before firing.